Anish-CodeDev/Personal_AI_Agent/README.md

 - Filling online forms
 - Selecting specific elements
 ### Unified Interface
-- Both the email agent and the document(RAG) agent are integrated into a single unified ReAct agent.
+- Both the email agent and the document(RAG) agent,maps,deep research and autonomous browsing are integrated into a single unified ReAct agent.
 - The agent can be accessed by a CLI interface, by running a python file, which gives access to the ReAct agent.

 ## 🛠️ Technology Stack